makinacorpus/osm-mirror/README.md

 Known limitations
 -----------------

-* All stylesheets and scripts use *localhost* for database
+* All stylesheets and scripts use *localhost* internally, which means that database and tiles rendering should happen on the same server.